vuex-orm/vuex-orm/docs/guide/prologue/what-is-vuex-orm.md

 - Each "data table" should store the individual items in an object, with the IDs of the items as keys and the items themselves as the values.
 - Any references to individual items should be done by the foreign keys.

-As you may notice, it's pretty much the same as how ordinally relational database system manages the relations.
+As you may notice, it's pretty much the same as how ordinary relational database systems manage relations.
 We could do the same for our store.

 An example of a normalized state structure for the blog posts example above might look like: